mjayantkumar/GettingCleaningData-CourseProject/README.md

 5. Load the script using source('run_analysis.R') in RStudio.
 Please install RStudio if not installed.
 6. Run the function mergeTidyData() from command line.
 7. The output file tidy.txt will be generated in the output directory.
-8. The output diretory tidy.txt will contain 10299 observations of 564 variables
+8. The output diretory tidy.txt will contain 30 observations of all the means and standard deviations